Chilean silver rush: Growth cycle

-On May 16, 1832, prospector Juan Godoy found a silver outcrop (reventón) 50 km south of Copiapó in Chañarcillo.
+On May 16, 1832, prospector Juan Godoy found a silver outcrop (reventón) 50 km south of Copiapó in the town of Chañarcillo.
 There are various tales and local sayings explaining the discovery by Godoy; one states that he found it while hunting for guanacos, while another saying holds that the outcrop was revealed to Godoy by his mother Flora Normilla on her deathbed.
 A third story claims that Godoy was guided to the riches of Chañarcillo by an alicanto, an animal pertaining to Chilean mythology.
 Godoy successfully claimed the discovered outcrop inscribing a third of the rights for his brother José Godoy and a third for local businessman Miguel Gallo.
 Godoy and his associates inscribed the claim as La Descubridora (lit.
 The Discovery).
 When the three men departed for the site on May 17, they were followed on the sly by local miners.
 On top of a hill next to Godoy's discovery, these men discovered the silver outcrop that was later known as El Manto de Los Peralta.
 On May 26, Gallo bought all the rights from the Godoy brothers for a small fortune which however came to dwindle in relation to the future earnings from mining.

 The finding attracted thousands of people to the place and generated significant wealth.
 Besides Chileans, people from Argentina, Bolivia, and Peru arrived to work in Chañarcillo.
 During the heyday of Chañarcillo, it produced more than 332 tons of silver ore until the deposits began to be exhausted in 1874.
 A settlement of 600 people mushroomed in Chañarcillo leading to the establishment of a surveillance system to avoid disorders and theft of ore.
 Alcohol, knives, and women were banned from Chañarcillo.
 The settlement evolved over time to a town which was named Pueblo de Juan Godoy in 1846.
 Pueblo Juan Godoy came to have a plaza, school, market, hospital, theater, a railroad station, a church, and graveyard.